yiisoft/yii-core/docs/guide/runtime-logging.md

 the constant appears.
 For example, it is equal to the string `'app\controllers\RevenueController::calculate'` if the above line of code is called within this method.

-> Info: The logging methods described above are actually shortcuts to the methods of [[yii\log\Logger|logger object]] which is a singleton accessible through the expression `Yii::getLogger()`.
+> Info: The logging methods described above are actually shortcuts to the methods of [[Yii\Log\Logger|logger object]] which is a singleton accessible through the expression `Yii::getLogger()`.
 When enough messages are logged or when the application ends, the logger object will send recorded log messages to the registered [log targets](#log-targets).

 ## Log Targets <span id="log-targets"></span>

-A log target is an instance of the [[yii\log\Target]] class or its child class.
+A log target is an instance of the [[Yii\Log\Target]] class or its child class.
 It filters the log messages by their severity levels and categories and then exports them to some medium.
-For example, a [[yii\log\DbTarget|database target]] exports the filtered log messages to a database table, while an [[yii\log\EmailTarget|email target]] exports the log messages to specified email addresses.
+For example, a [[Yii\Log\DbTarget|database target]] exports the filtered log messages to a database table, while an [[Yii\Log\EmailTarget|email target]] exports the log messages to specified email addresses.

 You can register multiple log targets in an application by configuring them through the [[yii\base\Application::$logger|logger application property]]